-Want to learn how to make bbq sauce?
+Want to learn how to make barbecue sauce?
 You won’t believe how easy it is!
 Simply whisk a few ingredients together in a saucepan, and then it’s ready after just 15 minutes of simmering.
-The flavors of this barbecue sauce recipe are sweet, tangy, and the slightest bit spicy.
+The flavors of this homemade barbecue sauce recipe are sweet, tangy, and the slightest bit spicy.
 It’s amazing with chicken!

 Barbecue sauce is one of those things that people have very strong opinions about (right up there with pizza, chili, and how to properly load a dishwasher).
 It’s serious business.

 When it comes to what makes a good [BLAH], I’m a firm believer that if you love something, that’s all that matters.
 It doesn’t matter what other people think about your favorite pizza place.
 If you love it, the rest is just noise.
 Opinions are not facts.
 (Is it becoming obvious that I’ve gotten into the “opinions vs. facts” debate with people a lot recently?)